mmcgrana/pgpin/README.md

 `pgpin` is an in-progress experiment.
 We hope to learn:

-* How to build idiomatic, database-backed service in Go.
+* How to build database-backed services in idiomatic Go.

 * How developing such services in Go compares to other stacks, such as Ruby/Sinatra/Sequel.